 To obtain a DS-2019 form for a prospective student-intern, research scholar, and/or professor, the sponsoring department must provided the OISS with all required documents on behalf of the principal and his/her dependents (if any), which include:

-Required Documents: Degree and Non- degree Students (graduate and undergraduate)
+Required Documents: Degree and Non- degree Students (graduate, undergraduate, and student/interns)

-STAGE 1 (Stage 2 is not required for this category)
+STAGE 1 (Stage 2 is not required for student categories, except for student/interns)

 Export Control: New Procedure

 U.S. Export control regulations required that foreign nationals and their affiliated institutions are screened against all required databases to comply with export control laws and regulations.
 The U.S. government export regulations restrict or prohibit U.S. individuals and companies from exporting or providing services of any kind to any party contained in U.S. government export denial, debarment, and blocked persons lists.
 These lists are updated on a regular basis.

 Export controls are U.S. laws and regulations that regulate the distribution of technology, services and information to foreign nationals and foreign countries for reasons including foreign policy and national security.

 Although the vast majority of activities at the University are not subject to export control restrictions or licensing requirements, each member of the University community should be familiar with the export control and embargo restrictions and their responsibilities under University policies and procedures with respect to such restrictions.

 Minimum Estimated Monthly Support Level for Research Scholars, Professors, and Interns